AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_remote_syslog.html.markdown

 * `template` (Optional) Optional custom template.
 * `excluded_gateways` (Optional) List of gateways to be excluded from logging. e.g.: ["gateway01", "gateway02", "gateway01-hagw"].

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `status` - The status of remote syslog.
+* `notls` - This attribute is true if the remote syslog is not protected by TLS.

 ## Import

 **remote_syslog** can be imported using "remote_syslog_" + `index`, e.g.